dcermak/pytest_container/README.rst

            :alt: PyPI
            :target: https://pypi.org/project/pytest-container/

-A simple `pytest <https://pytest.org>`_ plugin to test container images with via pytest fixtures and `testinfra <https://testinfra.readthedocs.io/en/latest/>`_.
+A simple `pytest <https://pytest.org>`_ plugin to test Container Images via pytest fixtures and `testinfra <https://testinfra.readthedocs.io/en/latest/>`_.

 This module provides a set of fixtures and helper functions to ease testing of container images leveraging `testinfra
 <https://testinfra.readthedocs.io/en/latest/>`_.
 Assuming you want to
-automatically spin up a container for a test, then the `container` will do exactly that (plus it will cleanup after itself):
+automatically spin up a container for a test, then the `container` fixture will do exactly that (plus it will cleanup after itself):

 .. code-block:: python